-The Headteacher/CEO/Chair of Trust will determine whether the matter constitutes a disclosure or whether it should be dealt with under another procedure [the employee will be informed of this].
+The Headteacher/Chair of LGB/CEO/Chair of Trust will determine whether the matter constitutes a disclosure or whether it should be dealt with under another procedure [the employee will be informed of this].
 If the matter is dealt with under the Whistleblowing policy, then the employee will then be informed of the name of the person investigating.